wp-plugins/events-manager/readme.txt

 *  The *Locations* page lets you add, delete and edit locations directly.
 Locations are automatically added with events if not present, but this interface lets you customise your locations data and add a picture.
 *  The *People* page serves as a gathering point for the information about the people who reserved a space in your events.
 *  The *Settings* page allows a fine-grained control over the plugin.
 Here you can set the [format](#formatting-events) of events in the Events page.
+* The *Help* page will provide you with information on troubleshooting and where to ask for support.

 Events list and calendars can be added to your blogs through widgets, shortcodes and template tags.
 See the full documentation at the [Events Manager Support Page](http://davidebenini.it/wordpress-plugins/events-manager/).

 == Frequently Asked Questions ==

-= I enabled the Google Maps integration, but instead of the map there is a green background.
+= I enabled the Google Maps integration, but instead of the map there is a green/gray background.
 What should I do? =

-I call that "the green screen of death", but it's quite easy to fix your issue.
-If you see that green background, your theme has a little problem that should be fixed.
+If your event pages aren't loading maps properly, it may be that your theme is not set up correctly.
 Open the `header.php` page of your theme; if your theme hasn't any `header.php` page, just open the `index.php page` and/or any page containing the `<head>` section of the html code.
 Make sure that the page contains a line like this:

     <?php wp_head(); ?>